njd87/blockhouse_trial/README.md

 ## RL-PPO-NICK.ipynb

 This is my fork of the RL-PPO file provided.
 It introduces the 5 new features in the beginning and, instead of having the trader and blotter, has just the trader that has a cost function equal to that of the Obizhaeva and Wang model.
 The algorithm is also reactive: the price now reacts to decisions to buy and/or sell, using the observed values of AAPL stock as the fundamental trend.
+In addition, it uses the new cost calculation presented in Obizhaeva and Wang for slippage calculation.

+Results:

+- Reward scaled well
+- Ask price and midpoint stayed relatively consistent for day trades
+- The model performs relatively the same, but now costs and prices scale with trades